BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 ![Alt text](/manual-report/screenshots/7.png?raw=true)

-In the Plane Templates tab, the Portuguese Plane is without the icon, which ended up breaking with the page design.
+In the Plane Templates tab, the Portuguese Plane icon is not showing, which ended up breaking with the page design.

 ![Alt text](/manual-report/screenshots/8.png?raw=true)

-When importing leads, I created a lead with 4 records, but upon import for the first time, the system informs you that you have 3 leads to import.
+When importing leads, I created a lead with 4 records, but when importing for the first time, the system tells you that you have only 3 leads to import.

 ![Alt text](/manual-report/screenshots/9.png?raw=true)